byiringiroscar/Math-magician-react/README.md

 ### Install

-Install this project with: cd Leaderboard
+Install this project with: cd Math-magician-react

 <!--
 Example command: